kalevski/phaser-plus/_docs/docs/guide/project-structure.md

    ├─ config.js - phaser config file
    ├─ scenes - directory for the scenes of the game
-   ├─ features - directory used to store game features ├─ prefabs - directory for all your game objects
-   ├─ services - integrate external services inside this directory └─ events - separate all game events into dedicated classes inside this directory ─ package.json
+   ├─ features - directory used to store game features ├─ prefabs - directory for all your game object classes ├─ services - classes for integration of external services └─ events - separate all game events into dedicated classes inside this directory ─ package.json
 ```